Pietà: Dead Christ supported by angels

 This related subject is called Engelpietà (literally "Angel Pietà") in German, and included here for that reason.
 It is a variant of the Man of Sorrows (Imago Pietatis) type of andachtsbilder, but showing a Christ who is clearly dead (in Man of Sorrows images he tends to have his eyes open).
 Typically the half-length body of the dead Christ sits on a ledge, held up by smaller angels at each side.
 Christ is naked down to a loin-cloth and his wounds are visible.
 But there are many variants of this composition, especially after about 1500.
 It was common in both sculpture and painting from the 14th century until the Counter Reformation, but found through the Baroque period as well.

 Comic book art and popular culture

-The iconography of Piéta, with a figure holding a body in their arms, has been regularly used in comic book art, especially on covers.
+The iconography of the Pietà, with a figure holding a dead body, has been regularly used in comic book art, especially on covers.
 One of the most famous examples is the cover for Crisis on Infinite Earths #7, which features Superman holding the dead body of Supergirl.

 Lana Del Rey's 2012 music video "Born to Die" features the scene of a man holding the corpse of the singer in a Piéta-like pose.

 St. Vincent's song Pietà references her father holding her in a Holiday Inn pool for her baptism "like an inverse-Piéta".
 This song was released on the deluxe version of the album St. Vincent.

 The ending to John Steinbeck’s The Grapes of Wrath is often interpreted to symbolize a pietà, with Rose of Sharon cradling a dying old man.